preciofishbone/OmniaFx/docs/cli/README.md

 | -t --tag     | Switch between prerelase tags (dev, preview) |
 | -r --restore | Restores the dependencies after adding     |

->It is recommended that you always specify --path to the particular project which need to add/install the Omnia Fx.
-Recursively adding Fx to all existing projects is not necessary in most of the cases.

->It is recommended that you always specify specific Nuget or Npm package to add to the project.
-Adding all packages of an Omnia Fx is not necessary in most of the cases.

-##### Example Adding new Omnia Fx
+##### Other Examples

 ```
---Recommended

-Add Omnia.Fx.NetCore.SharePoint in latest available version to Webapp
-omnia dev add Omnia.Fx.NetCore.SharePoint -- path C://MyExtension/MyExtension.Web/

---Also able to
+-- Not recommended but it is able to

-Add Omnia Fx in latest available version
+Add all of Omnia Fx in latest available version
 omnia dev add omniafx

-Add Omnia Wcm Fx in latest available version
+Add all of Omnia Wcm Fx in latest available version
 omnia dev add wcmfx

-Add Omnia Tenant Admin Fx in latest available version
+Add all of Omnia Tenant Admin Fx in latest available version
 omnia dev add adminfx

-Add Omnia Workplace Fx in latest available version
+Add all of Omnia Workplace Fx in latest available version
 omnia dev add workplacefx

-Add Omnia Team Collaboration Fx in latest available version
+Add all of Omnia Team Collaboration Fx in latest available version
 omnia dev add tbfx

 Add in specific version